Swapnil-ingle/Swapnil-ingle.github.io/linux_flavors.md

 ## Kali Linux

-So, I see you a security guy.
+So I see you a security guy.
 Interested in hacking or penetration testing!?
 Kali Linux is a flavor distinctly useful for exploiting security vulnerabilities.
 "Kali Linux is an open source project that is maintained and funded by Offensive Security, a provider of world-class information security training and penetration testing services."

 [For more information about Kali](https://www.kali.org/about-us/)